passagemath/passagemath/pkgs/sagemath-lcalc/README.rst

 ============================================================================
- Sage: Open Source Mathematics Software: L-function calculations with lcalc
+ passagemath: L-function calculations with lcalc
 ============================================================================

 About SageMath